keylime-unicorn/Jukestapose/README.md

 Once you've located the IP address, just open up a browser, enter the IP address and port as your URL, and go!

-TODO: Add image of running Jukestapose

 Everyone that wants to listen or add to the play queue just has to access that addressinset.

 ## Adding songs to the queue

 To add a song to the queue, click the button at the bottom of the Jukestapose site, and select an MP3 to add.

-TODO: Picture of Jukestapose with circled button here

 Aaaaaaand you're done!
 Your song has been added.